 One of our hiring criteria is that all teachers must have completed a certification in English Language Teaching.
-We consider all applications from candidates that have an English language teaching certification (CELTA and Trinity CertTESOL are preferred).
+We consider all applications from candidates that have an English language teaching certification.
 Your course must be at least 120 hours in-class with 4 hours of observed teaching practice with real students.

 When are the peak times of year?